Abernethy Elementary School

 How can you help with clean air for Abernethy?

-Let's get Abernethy's second air purifiers out of storage and into Abernethy's low-airflow classrooms — Sign up to help fix this so these air cleaners get delivered and running quietly to keep Abernethy classroom air clean!
+Let's get Abernethy's second air purifiers out of storage and into Abernethy classrooms — Sign up to help fix this so these air cleaners get delivered and running quietly to keep Abernethy classroom air clean!

 Join us to be part of a group of parents and community members advocating for strategic, effective, and science-based planning for sufficient ventilation and filtration capacity in PPS schools — including Abernethy.
 PPS air quality efforts have cycled between strong progress as well as periods of inaction and missteps.
 We are now working more collaboratively with district leadership, yet long-standing gaps in ventilation and air filtration persist across the district — which is why parent, staff, and community involvement at the classroom level, school level, and district level remains so important.